-A minimum balance of $50 000 dollars to a maximum of $75 000 shall be maintained in the Corporate Dental Plan Fund.
+A minimum balance of $50,000 dollars to a maximum of $75,000 shall be maintained in the Corporate Dental Plan Fund.

-If the minimum is not met the organization will budget for an annual surplus sufficient to achieve the goal within two (2) years;
+If the minimum is not met, the organization will budget for an annual surplus sufficient to achieve the goal within two (2) years;

 If an accumulated surplus exceeds the maximum, the organization will evaluate reducing the premium and/or enhancing benefits provided.